Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Literature Review

 \subsection{Research Gaps in Worker Motion Analysis}

-Worker motion analysis plays a key role in ensuring safety and efficiency within diverse workplace environments.
-This section reviews the current state of literature, highlighting advancements, and, importantly, pinpointing the existing research gaps that motivate the proposed framework.
-Several studies have delved into the ergonomic aspects of worker motion, emphasizing the design of workspaces that accommodate the worker's movements \cite{bortolini2020motion, golabchi2015automated}.
-Gouett's (2010) \cite{gouett2010activity} analysis of the continuous improvement of productivity in construction portrays the practicability of optimizing workflows to enhance worker productivity and well-being.
-While existing research has made significant strides in understanding worker motion about safety and ergonomics, there are notable gaps.
-Moran and Wallace (2007) \cite{moran2007eccentric} highlight the challenges in effectively monitoring and evaluating the physical performance of workers, indicating a need for more robust methodologies.
-Conventional observational methods, as discussed in Section 1, are acknowledged for their subjectivity and limitations.
-The literature recognizes the intrusive nature of direct measurement of internal causes, emphasizing the necessity for non-intrusive, yet effective, approaches \cite{ray2012real, valero2017analysis}.
-Moreover, the current literature lacks comprehensive solutions for real-time worker motion monitoring and analysis.
-Despite advancements in sensing technologies, there is still a gap in utilizing them to proactively mitigate risks in real-world work conditions \cite{chen2019proactive}.
-The potential of AI-aided worker training, another identified gap, is hinted at by Ryu et al. (2018) \cite{ryu2018motion}, yet a comprehensive framework that integrates CV tools and real-time motion analysis is yet to be fully realized.
-In essence, the literature review exposes these gaps by illustrating the advancements made in understanding worker motion, ergonomic considerations, and the limitations of existing methodologies.
-The proposed framework aims to address these gaps by providing a sophisticated, real-time solution that integrates CV and statistical control techniques, setting a new standard for worker monitoring and safety evaluation.
+Worker motion analysis is essential for workplace safety and efficiency.
+Several studies analyze ergonomic aspects of worker motion, emphasizing worker-friendly workspace design \cite{bortolini2020motion, golabchi2015automated}.
+Gouett \cite{gouett2010activity} shows the potential of optimizing workflows to improve productivity.
+Moran \& Wallace \cite{moran2007eccentric} highlight challenges in evaluating worker performance, calling for more robust methods.
+There is a gap in non-intrusive solutions to preemptively mitigate risks in real-world work conditions \cite{chen2019proactive}.
+The potential of AI-aided worker training is noted by Ryu et al. \cite{ryu2018motion}, yet a comprehensive framework that integrates CV tools and real-time motion analysis is lacking.
+The proposed framework address these gaps real-time integration of CV and statistical control techniques, setting a new standard for worker motion monitoring.